 Course Learning Outcomes

-1 Understand and be able to numerically solve the governing equations for fluid flow 2 Understand and apply finite difference and finite volume methods to fluid flow problems 3 Understand different mesh types and mesh quality 4 Understand how to conduct a grid-convergence assessment 5 Understand and apply turbulence models to engineering fluid flow problems 6 Understand the issues about two-phase flow modelling and be able to numerically solve a heat transfer problem 7 Be able to use ANSYS CFX to an acceptable standard for a graduate engineer.
+1 Understand and be able to numerically solve the governing equations for fluid flows 2 Understand and apply finite difference and finite volume methods to fluid flow problems 3 Understand different mesh types, mesh quality and mesh sizes 4 Understand how to conduct a grid-convergence assessment 5 Understand and apply turbulence models to engineering fluid flow problems 6 Understand the issues about two-phase flow modelling and be able to numerically solve heat transfer problems 7 Use CFD software such as ANSYS/CFX to an acceptable standard for a graduate engineer.

 University Graduate Attributes